TBD54566975/developer.tbd.website/site/docs/web5/learn/protocols.md

 }
 ```

-Within `message`, you’ll notice we define `actions` permissions to let anyone write a message to anyone...
+Within `message`, you’ll notice we define `actions` permissions to let anyone write a message to anyone.

 ```json
 "message": {